telerik/teststudio-docs/docs/features/recorder/compact-recording-toolbar.md

 ## Advanced Recording Tools ##

-Show or hide the <a href="/features/recorder/advanced-recording-tools/dom-explorer" target="_blank">**Advanced Recording Tools**</a>.
-You can explore the DOM tree, create element or common steps and control the browser.
-Please find more details in the section **Advanced Recording Tools** of the documentation.
+Show or hide the <a href="/features/recorder/advanced-recording-tools/dom-explorer" target="_blank">**Advanced Recording Tools**</a> window - it allows you to explore the DOM tree, create element or common steps and control the browser.
+Check the section **Advanced Recording Tools** of the documentation for more details.

 ![Show Advanced Recording Tools][10]
 ![Advanced Recording Tools][11]